Building energy management

 Remote monitoring is performed through a remote access router over a secure cellular connection to the internet, meaning access to systems aren’t bound by traditional physical access procedures and opening times.

-Technologies such as the eWON – when installed to a building energy management system (BEMS) – can allow direct remote access to on-site systems via a cellular internet connection.
+Technologies such as the eWON – when installed to a building energy management system (BEMS) or BMS – can allow direct remote access to on-site systems via a cellular internet connection.

-The benefits to remote monitoring in energy management include:
+The benefits to remote access and monitoring in energy management include:

 - A potential energy saving of 8% to 14%.